Irish landmarks commemorate the history of Irish immigrants in places you might not expect throughout New England.

 The Mathews family had 10 Irish servants by 1880.
 They worked 10-hour days with only Sunday mornings and an afternoon off.
 They cleaned the floors and walls, polished silver, lit gaslights, tended the fireplaces.

 The Lockwood-Mathews Mansion is now a house museum that includes renovated servants’ quarters.

 Irish stonemasons first came to the Blackstone River Valley around 1825 to build the Blackstone Canal, which linked Worcester with Providence.
-The last of the big New England canals, it was 45 miles long with 49 locks.
+The last of the big New England canals, it had 49 locks along 45 miles long.
 By 1827, 1,000 Irish canal builders cut granite for locks, dug the trench and built the tow path.

-It was Joseph Banigan who created Millville’s Irish identity.
-Banigan was an eight-year-old refugee from the Irish potato famine when he arrived in Rhode Island in 1847.
-He left school at the age of nine, and before he was 30 he raised enough money to found the Woonsocket Rubber Co., which made boots and shoes.
+Joseph Banigan created Millville’s Irish identity.
+Banigan fled the Irish potato famine and arrived in Rhode Island in 1847 at the age of eight.
+He left school at the age of nine, and before he turned 30 he raised enough money to found the Woonsocket Rubber Co., which made boots and shoes.